hardwario/docs/chester/catalog-applications/chester-wm-bus.md

 ## Example JSON Message

-In this example **JSON** you can see raw data from two wM-BUS sensors
+In this example **JSON** you can see raw data from two wM-Bus sensors

-Each JSON cloud message contains up to 20 wM-BUS packets.
-If CHESTER is configured for more than 20 devices, then the raw wM-BUS packets are split to multiple JSON messages.
+Each JSON cloud message contains up to 20 wM-Bus packets.
+If CHESTER is configured for more than 20 devices, then the raw wM-Bus packets are split to multiple JSON messages.

 ```json
 {